 96. Pay it forward

 The whole 'pay it forward' ethos means you should be willing to giveaway some of your expertise for free as it could lead to paid work in future.
-For example, if you come across someone who has a problem - resolve it for free.
+For example, if you come across someone who has a problem – resolve it for free.
 Or when you're at a networking event, introduce people who may be able to do business together.
-By being selfless and caring, people will be grateful and will remember you for it.
+By being selfless and caring, people will remember you for it.

 97. Build a strong brand